 Here is a step-by-step guide to create a global .gitignore file:

 1. Create the .config directory and the accompanying ignore file.
-Since this is macOS, you will not have any of the XDG variables, so we substitute them for their fallback.
+Since this is macOS, you will not have any of the XDG variables, so we use the fallback paths instead.

 $ touch ~/.config/git/ignore

-2. Add the patterns for the files you want to ignore, in my case the dreaded .DS_Store files.
-You can also take this opportunity to include other things you wish to ignore globally, such as .swp files come to mind if you are a heavy Vim user.
+2. Add the patterns for the files you want to ignore, in this case the dreaded .DS_Store files.
+You can also take this opportunity to include other things you wish to ignore globally.
+For example, .swp files come to mind if you are a heavy Vim user.

 Contents of ~/.config/git/ignore: